bbenchoff/bbenchoff.github.io/pages/QuicktakeLens.md

 The site is reasonably successful, with a few dozen highly active users in the first weekend.
 There are actually people uploading pics from their Mavica, and everything works.
 It's great.

-Oh, and because I'm creating a site for vintage digital cameras, it only makes sense that the page should be viewable on vintage computers:
+Oh, and because I'm creating a site for vintage digital cameras, it only makes sense that the page should be viewable on vintage computers.
+It works, but it's not good; IE 3.0 was the first browser to support CSS, and not all the attributes are there.
+It does, however, load:

 ![640by480 as viewed on a Powerbook 2300c running Microsoft Internet Explorer 3.0](/images/640by480mac.gif)